cilium/cilium/Documentation/gettingstarted/cni-chaining-aws-cni.rst

 This guide explains how to set up Cilium in combination with aws-cni.
 In this hybrid mode, the aws-cni plugin is responsible for setting up the virtual network devices as well as address allocation (IPAM) via ENI.
-After the initial networking is setup, the Cilium CNI plugin is called to attach BPF programs to the network devices set up by aws-cni to enforce network policies, perform load-balancing, and encryption.
+After the initial networking is setup, the Cilium CNI plugin is called to attach eBPF programs to the network devices set up by aws-cni to enforce network policies, perform load-balancing, and encryption.